infotariat/thads/README.md

 * utilCost
 * fairMarket

 These variables are mostly named differently in the actual data files.
-The comments in the copde give more details.
+The comments in the code give more details.

 ### Creating New Variables
 New variables created so far: